simplicitesoftware/documentation/docs/documentation/front/javascript-dev.md

 ```

 ***Code Overview:***
-- `var MyExternalPage = ...`, here the code is encapsulatied within a local variable in order to avoid polluting the global namespace.
+- `var MyExternalPage = ...`, here the code is encapsulated within a local variable in order to avoid polluting the global namespace.
 - `(function($) {...})(jQuery)` defines an immediately-invoked function expression receiving `jQuery` as an argument.
 - `new Simplicite.Ajax()` declares a new instance for the Simplicité session, with parameters `approot = ""` and `gateway = "uipublic"`.
-To make sure you are applying the right parameters, refer to [this part](https://platform.simplicite.io/6.1/jsdoc/Simplicite.Ajax.html) of the documentation.
+To make sure you are applying the right parameters, refer to [this part](https://platform.simplicite.io/current/jsdoc/Simplicite.Ajax.html) of the documentation.
 - `function render(params) {...}` is the method called in the **Java code** to be executed when DOM is fully loaded (by `setReady()` method).

 To keep on going with your javascript development with this setup, you just have to declare your functions in the encapsulated function, and make sure to call the functions using the correct namespace in your `.html` resource file.
 In our case if you declare a *sayHello* function in yoir javascript code, then you must call `MyExternalPage.sayHello` inside of your html file.